simonvanvliet/SpatialToleranceModel/README.md

 Model conceptualized and analyzed by Giulia Bottacin, Benjamin Raach, and Simon van Vliet.

-Model developed and implemented by Benjamin Raach.
+Model developed and implemented by Benjamin Raach and Simon van Vliet.

 ## Installation